A Brief Introduction to XACML

 implementations, new base implementations were added (along the lines

-class).
+of the FunctionBase class).
 These are basically

 convenience classes that implement the basic functionality that most